-12. GAME/MIDI connector (16-1 pin GAME1)
+12. GAME/MIDI connector (16-1 pin GAME1) (on Audio model only)

 This connector supports a GAME/MIDI module.
 If your package came with the optional USB 2.0/GAME module, connect the GAME/MIDI cable to this connector.
 The GAME/MIDI port on the module connects a joystick or a game pad for playing games, and MIDI devices for playing or editing audio files.